Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 • Teachers can use the students work as an example to explain a concept, to highlight a good idea, or to address a common misconception (with consent, of course).

-the folding tables in G0.23/25, G0.18a and G0.18b?
+The folding tables in G0.23/25, G0.18a and G0.18b?

 Room G0.23/25 is completely set-up with mobile folding tables.
 In G0.18a and b, these tables are present to create extra seating space /groups when necessary.
 The tables are folded/unfolded by pulling the lever below the table cover with bot hands towards you.